-- University, and maintain and publish on the University's website an electronic library of approved procedures and guidelines for subsequent use; - j. provide advice and recommendations to the University; - k. report on its operations to the University and to the Northern Territory Animal Welfare Authority; - I. require that all members declare any perceived, potential or actual conflicts of interest and appropriately deal with such situations; and - m. perform all other duties required by the code. - (5) "Appropriate action" as mentioned in clauses 4g and 4h may include consulting with relevant people and, where necessary, suspending or withdrawing approval for the project or activity.
+- University, and maintain and publish on the University's website an electronic library of approved procedures and guidelines for subsequent use; - j. provide advice and recommendations to the University; - k. report on its operations to the University, to the Northern Territory Animal Welfare Authority, and to any other regulatory body in which the University is licensed for the use of animals for scientific purposes; - I. require that all members declare any perceived, potential or actual conflicts of interest and appropriately deal with such situations; and - m. perform all other duties required by the code. - (5) "Appropriate action" as mentioned in clauses 4g and 4h may include consulting with relevant people and, where necessary, suspending or withdrawing approval for the project or activity.
 Actions taken to address the issues must be in consultation with the person(s) involved.
 If necessary, matters must be referred to the University for action.
 The AEC will ensure non-compliance receives appropriate follow-up.